TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Introduction

 Maintaining accurate and high-quality traceability links between stakeholder and system requirements is indeed crucial for multiple reasons: 1) \textbf{Improving system consistency}: Consistent traceability ensures that system requirements accurately reflect stakeholder needs, thus minimizing functional errors and inconsistencies~\cite{wiegers2013software, pargaonkar2023synergizing}.
 2) \textbf{Preventing error propagation}: Detecting incorrect requirement mappings early reduces maintenance cost overheads and avoids large-scale rework~\cite{tufail2017systematic}.
 3) \textbf{Ensuring regulatory compliance}, thus complying with ASPICE and functional-safety standards, including ISO~26262~\cite{siegl2010model}, to help improve the safety, reliability, and auditability of automotive software~\cite{qusef2011scotch}.

 However, system engineers have reported challenges regarding traceability between requirements.
-One specific, particularly critical type of requirement we focus on here is related to Diagnostic Trouble Code (DTC), which refers to standardized vehicle error codes indicating malfunctions detected by the diagnostics system~\cite{marscholik2009road, pirasteh2019interactive}.
-While automotive diagnostic tools---with the market valued at USD 38.45 billion in 2023 and projected to reach USD 56.07 billion by 2031---play a crucial role in early issue detection, maintaining correct traceability between DTC requirements remains a largely manual and labor-intensive task.
-This limits the overall efficiency of the diagnostic process due to the time and efforts required to manually verify the consistency between requirements and trace the system faults to requirements.
+One specific, particularly critical type of requirement we focus on here concerns Diagnostic Trouble Codes (DTCs), which are standardized vehicle error codes indicating malfunctions detected by the diagnostic system~\cite{marscholik2009road, pirasteh2019interactive}.
+While automotive diagnostic tools---with the market valued at USD 38.45 billion in 2023 and projected to reach USD 56.07 billion by 2031---play a crucial role in early issue detection, maintaining correct traceability of DTC requirements remains largely manual and labor-intensive.
+This limits the overall efficiency of the diagnostic process due to the time and effort required to manually verify the consistency between requirements and trace the system faults to requirements.